The Way of Saint James (GR 655)

 Just for the experience, because it is something important to do, by religious conviction, to surpass yourself, to share a great trip with your travelling companions… There is no shortage of reasons for following the Way of Saint James.
 On this historic pilgrimage, dating from the 9th century, everyone is looking for something different.
 Some people are not even looking for anything.
 And do you know what?
 They find it.

-Touraine is the host of one of the four major French routes called the “Via Turonensis”.
+Touraine is the host of one of the four major French routes to Compostelle, called the “Via Turonensis”.
 The route goes through Tours because an even older pilgrimage already existed.
 From the 4th century, large numbers of pilgrims headed for the capital of Touraine to pray at the tomb of Saint Martin of Tours, which is now in the Saint-Martin Basilica.
+A few kilometers upstream, on the banks of the Loire, the Abbey of Marmoutier is another stage of the journey.

 Video: on the Way of Saint James in Touraine